 Save yourself a bunch of time with this Make Ahead Turkey Gravy!
 Turkey wings, vegetables and herbs roast in the oven before cooking with wine and stock, creating a delicious base to this extremely flavorful homemade gravy.
-Can be made a few weeks in advance and froze or as little 3 to 4 days and keep refrigerated.
-Yields 4 cups.
+Can be made a few weeks in advance and kept in the freezer or as little 3 to 4 days if kept refrigerated.
+This recipe will yield 4 cups.

 Meet the best gravy I’ve ever made.